collapsed-stacks/startups/questions/448/ui-ux-design-services-online-business-narrowing-niche.md

 - tagged: `business-plan`, `mobile-apps`
 - score: 1

-<p>I'm looking of starting my Online Service Business for working for clients / people, who need UI / UX Designers Services.
-I'm thinking about it for like 2 months already (so I kind of stuck of ideas) and I don't know how to better present myself and my services online.</p>
+I'm looking of starting my Online Service Business for working for clients / people, who need UI / UX Designers Services.
+I'm thinking about it for like 2 months already (so I kind of stuck of ideas) and I don't know how to better present myself and my services online.

-<p>I'm thinking to build a website, where I could show my past UI / UX (so basically it's a portfolio page), also add my services and stuff like that (basic website to show myself to future clients).
+I'm thinking to build a website, where I could show my past UI / UX (so basically it's a portfolio page), also add my services and stuff like that (basic website to show myself to future clients).
 But after planning my website and my services I thought of idea of narrowing my services niche from Web and Mobile UiI / UX Designer to ONLY Mobile UI / UX Designer.
-Because I saw that I much more prefer designing for mobile, instead for Web.</p>
+Because I saw that I much more prefer designing for mobile, instead for Web.

-<p>Is it good to do this kind of stuff to only narrowing my services to Mobile UI / UX?
-I'm asking this question because I see a bunch of UI / UX Designers (as a solo or agency, or whatever) whose are doing a really broad type of services for clients (it includes BOTH WEB and Mobile Design).</p>
+Is it good to do this kind of stuff to only narrowing my services to Mobile UI / UX?
+I'm asking this question because I see a bunch of UI / UX Designers (as a solo or agency, or whatever) whose are doing a really broad type of services for clients (it includes BOTH WEB and Mobile Design).

-<p>Maybe I'm narrowing it too much?</p>
+Maybe I'm narrowing it too much?

-<p><strong>EDIT</strong> </p>
+**EDIT**

-<p>My main question:</p>
+My main question:

-<p>IS IT A GOOD BUSINESS PLAN TO NARROW MY UI / UX DESIGN SERVICES TO ONLY DESIGNING FOR MOBILE?
-Basically, I want to do only mobile design services (as I said, it would include UI / UX design) and I want to remove Web design services from my offerings. </p>
+IS IT A GOOD BUSINESS PLAN TO NARROW MY UI / UX DESIGN SERVICES TO ONLY DESIGNING FOR MOBILE?
+Basically, I want to do only mobile design services (as I said, it would include UI / UX design) and I want to remove Web design services from my offerings.

-<p>Hope this clears some things out. </p>
+Hope this clears some things out.

 ## Answer 452